DICOM Security 102: Diving into Files

 Threat Models and Whitewater River Paddling

 Threat models and risk assessments are universal.
-If you have the mentality, you can consistently apply it in all aspects of life.
+If you have the mentality, you can consistently apply it in all aspects.
 I spend a lot of time thinking about medical device security, but I also spend a lot of time on rivers doing whitewater rafting and kayaking.
 The crossover between the two is striking.

 PASTA, Attack Trees, Did We Do a Good Job, and the Infrastructure Nobody Built